 Mildly facelifted, as the so-called Mark 5, it continued in the UK until 1982, when replaced by the Sierra, only just falling from the top-selling position in its last year.
 In Turkey, Olosan kept it in production for another 12 years.
 Despite some people’s rosy memories, it was objectively speaking, never more than adequate, though poor rustproofing has ensured that there are few decent examples left, should you wish to confirm or dispute this opinion.
 My own choice would be a 2.3 litre V6 GL in Sahara Beige, though it might be fun to try one of the understeering, Australian 6 cylinder Falcon engined Cortinas.

-Oddly, it’s hard to reconcile that the Taunus/Cortina was almost a World Car, being made in Britain, Belgium, Australia, New Zealand, South Africa, Taiwan, and South Korea.
-To us Brits, the Mark IV will always be, somehow, absolutely British, taking us back to a time when the UK was a funny little island in the North Sea, divided internally and rather run-down, yet still trading on its idea of past glories, keeping itself at arm’s length from the rest of Europe which it viewed, along with most the rest of the world, with a mixture of suspicion and resentfulness.
+Oddly, it’s hard to reconcile that the Taunus/Cortina was almost a World Car, being made in Argentina, Australia, Belgium, Britain, New Zealand, South Africa, South Korea, Taiwan and Turkey.
+To us Brits, the Mark IV/V will always be, somehow, absolutely British, taking us back to a time when the UK was a funny little island in the North Sea, divided internally and rather run-down, yet still trading on its idea of past glories, keeping itself at arm’s length from the rest of Europe which it viewed, along with most the rest of the world, with a mixture of suspicion and resentfulness.
 Oh, just a minute……..

 Incidentally, images of the pristine Cortina come from website www.newoldcar.co.uk which I hadn’t come across before.
 As you might guess, they feature photos of old cars in pristine condition.